Skip to content

 • All of the initiatives listed in the system have been identified as elements that will help to improve the health, social, environmental and economic aspects of local Scottish communities.

-Through supporting the use of NHS Scotland Community Benefits Gateway, NHS Ayrshire & Arran aims to help to reduce health inequalities and improve the economic, social and environmental wellbeing of the citizens of Ayrshire.
+Through supporting the use of NHS Scotland Community Benefit Gateway, NHS Ayrshire & Arran aims to help to reduce health inequalities and improve the economic, social and environmental wellbeing of the citizens of Ayrshire.

 Please note: NHS Ayrshire & Arran cannot guarantee how long community needs may take to be selected and cannot promise your community need will be fulfilled by one of our suppliers.
 However we are doing all we can to work with our suppliers to promote the many ways they can give back to communities within Ayrshire and Arran as part of our procurement processes.